Metempsychosis -- full rpg ruleset -- work in progress

 NON-PROFICIENT BASIC ATTACKS

 What if I don't have spade skill?
 Can I still make an attack with a weapon?
 Yes, instead you will test against the relevant abiltiy score, either STR or AGI.
 Roll under to succeed.
 However, you do not add your ability bonus or the weapon grade to the damage – only the damage roll and degree of success.
-Other damage sources may still apply, for example, if you're making a backstab and have proficiency in the diamond suit.
+Other damage sources may still apply, for example, if you're making a backstab and have the relevant diamond skill card slotted.

 BASIC VIEW: